gdaverdin/bioinfo/Lab-9-:-Population-genomics.md

 Today you will be using the Human 1000 genome project data from a set of individuals to characterize diversity along chromosome 1.
 We will calculate allele frequency, measures of pairwise diversity (pi), signatures of selective sweeps (Tajima's D), transition/transversion (Ts/Tv) rate, and other various population metrics.

 Luckily, once you have a VCF file of high quality SNPs, running these analyses is easy.
 Like most informatics, the difficult part is knowing the underlying biology and mathematics, then interpreting the results.
-We will be using VCFtools intensively today.
-Spend some time now to read the manual carefully and check out all the available options and analyses it can run.
+We will be using VCFtools intensively today. **Spend some time now to read the manual carefully and check out all the available options and analyses it can run.**

 # Copy data

+Use qlogin to get on an interactive node.

 I have placed a gzip-compressed vcf file of 2,504 human genome SNP annotations here: